 Among the many hotels, services are room service, 24-hour front desk, express check-in and check-out, safety deposit box, air conditioning throughout the hotel, concierge, and luggage storage.
 The public entrance, lobby, and public restrooms are wheelchair-accessible, and wheelchairs are available upon request.

 Art’otel Amsterdam’s onsite restaurant is the ARCA Restaurant & Bar.
-As is only appropriate for such an original and unique gay-friendly hotel, the restaurant makes the perfect spot for a memorable dining experience.
+As only appropriate for such an original and unique gay-friendly hotel, the restaurant is the perfect spot for a memorable dining experience.
 It offers Portuguese dishes with unique Asian influences, not to mention a lengthy cocktail list.

 ARCA has live music on Friday and Saturday nights, and there’s no better place to enjoy a weekend evening with fine food and a great ambiance.

 And really, the same goes for the Art’otel.
 It is one of the more original hotel concepts in Amsterdam for sure, and gay, lesbian and bisexual visitors looking for a different kind of welcoming luxury accommodation in Amsterdam will find it perfectly right here.

 Another gay-friendly hotel, this 4-star boutique establishment offers “Sophisticated Scandinavian design – combined with an epic view.”
 It is located in the heart of the Houthavens neighborhood, on Amsterdam’s waterfront along the Ij River.
 The hotel occupies the ground floor of the Pontsteiger Building, an iconic Amsterdam landmark and one of its most unique and recognizable buildings.